No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Ashkenazi Jewish Heritage

 But here’s where endogamy comes in and makes thing tricky: Jews can’t really go by the charts when it comes to anything past second cousins or so.
 That’s because for the average person, it’s pretty straightforward: you share 80 cM of DNA with third cousin Harry because you both inherited it from great-great-grandpa Ebenezer Humdinger.
 End of story.
 But the DNA Jews share may come from multiple shared ancestors in various parts of your tree, which inflates our relationship predictions.

 How?
 Well, let’s say two Jews share 80 cM, which for anyone else might suggest that they are third cousins.
-In our case, maybe only 40 cM of that matching DNA was inherited from your great-great-great-great-grandma Chaya Whatsenfuss on your mother’s mother’s side.
+In our case, it might mean we are third cousins, but it’s also very possible that only 40 cM of that matching DNA was inherited from your great-great-great-great-grandma Chaya Whatsenfuss on your mother’s mother’s side.
 The other 40 may have been inherited from your father.
 So that total number of shared centimorgans, rather than being evidence of a single relationship, is really the product of more than one smaller relationships.
 Complicate that even further by realizing that each of those smaller amounts of shared DNA could potentially be divided further: your father may have inherited 20 of those cM from his mother and the other 20 from his father.
 And so on and so on.
 Suddenly it’s easy to see why that “second to fourth cousin” match — based on a sum total that would be typical of a second to fourth cousin who wasn’t Jewish — is really someone only very very distantly “related” to you — a sixth or seventh or tenth cousin in two or three or more different ways.
 And for many Jews, whose trees often only trace back two or three generations due to lack of easy access to Eastern European records and the fact that most Jews did not take surnames until roughly 1800 or so, tracing cousins at that distance can be virtually impossible.

 3. Be Careful With “Shared Matches:” Most companies have a nifty feature that lets you see what matches you have in common with someone or even which matches you don’t have in common.
 This tool would help the average person neatly sort which side of your family a stranger is matching on; your mother’s relatives won’t typically also match your father’s, and your mother’s mother’s relatives won’t typically also match your mother’s father’s.
 But here endogamy strikes again to muddy the waters.
 “T” is my mother’s first cousin; their mothers were sisters.
 But when I look at which matches T and my mother have in common, they include both of my mother’s paternal first cousins, the children of her father’s siblings.
 If those paternal first cousins were strangers on my match list, I would be wrong to assume that they were somehow also related to my maternal grandmother simply because they also share DNA with T. Similarly, my shared matches with my Dad’s second cousin include my mother and all three of her first cousins, both maternal and paternal.
 When and if you get really granular, you can start looking at exactly which segments of DNA you share to find out how a stranger might be related to you, but for starters, don’t make any assumptions based on common matches.